Frequently Asked Questions about Linfield Fraternity & Sorority Life

 Will I have enough time for a fraternity of sorority?

 Being a member of a fraternity or sorority is a significant time commitment.
 FSL students have to balance academics, extracurricular activities, chapter meetings, chapter recruitment events, and chapter service projects.
-FSL students at Linfield College learn to manage these time commitments in order to become integral parts of both the Linfield College community and the local FSL community.
+FSL students at Linfield University learn to manage these time commitments in order to become integral parts of both the Linfield University community and the local FSL community.
 For students who need assistance or have questions about this balance we encourage them to contact their chapter leaders, chapter advisors, or the FSL community staff.

 Is hazing a part of FSL culture at Linfield?